MissStrong/ICS2O_Quad_4_2020-2021/Notes/12 - Strings and Text in Processing.md

 ![](../Images/Hello_Text3.png)

-We can also use any font we want by uploading the `.ttf` or `.otf` file for it.
+We can also use any font we want by uploading the `.ttf` (TrueType Font) or `.otf` (OpenType Font) file for it.
 We can search online to find the file for the font we want and load it similar to how we load an image.
 To load a font file we use `loadFont()` and to use the font we use `textFont()`.

 ```js
 function preload() {